We are helping by providing FREE nest cups!

 None of the project partners (HOS, South East Water, Nest Cup Box or Hampshire Swifts) will be legally responsible for future maintenance, replacement or removal of the nest cups.

-How quickly can I expect House Martins to use an artificial nest cup?
+How quickly can House Martins be expected to use an artificial nest cup?
 We hope that some of the artificial nest cups will be used in 2026.
 However, there is anecdotal evidence that fledglings check out potential nest sites before migrating and return to use them the following year, so artificial nest cups installed before the 2026 breeding season are more likely to be used from 2027.

 South East Water Logo RGB no exclusion zone medium nestcupbox logo black HS logo

-© Hampshire Ornithological Society 2025 All rights reserved.
+© Hampshire Ornithological Society 2025-2026 All rights reserved.
 Website designed and developed by Garganey Consulting